domaindrivendev/Swashbuckle.WebApi/README.md

 #### SingleApiVersion ####

-Use __SingleApiVersion__ to describe a single version API.
+Use this to describe a single version API.
 Swagger 2.0 includes an "Info" object to hold additional metadata for an API.
-Version and title are required but you may also provide the additional fields.
+Version and title are required but you may also provide additional fields as shown above.

 ### Describing Multiple API Versions ###

 If your API has multiple versions, use __MultipleApiVersions__ instead of __SingleApiVersion__.
-In this case, you must provide a lambda that tells Swashbuckle which actions should be included in the docs for a given API version.
-Like "SingleApiVersion", each call to "Version" returns an "Info" builder so you can provide additional metadata per API version.
+In this case, you provide a lambda that tells Swashbuckle which actions should be included in the docs for a given API version.
+Like __SingleApiVersion__, __Version__ also returns an "Info" builder so you can provide additional metadata per API version.

     httpConfiguration
         .EnableSwagger(c =>